jensse/roles/README.md

 The roles defiend here have a stake in the case-information registered by the norwegian courts.
 The Roles are observed from whitin the case, looking out.

+A list of national registers know to the norwegian press can be found here: https://presse.no/offentlighet/register/alle-registre/

 ## PMATCH (n:Kilder)opulate neo4j